 Here are some nappies to consider that are under the £15 each mark, there are of course many other options too.
 Just remember it is mostly about the insert and there are plenty of ways to improve what you have.

-- Bambino Mio Miosolo – £15.99 but included as you can normally find these on offer.
-They are also regularly in the Aldi baby events for just £9.
+- Bambino Mio Miosolo – £15.99 but included as you can normally find these in the Aldi baby events for just £9.
 Because of the microfibre insert you will need an additional booster.

 - Bebeboo Flex cover – £15 these don’t come with any inserts so you will need to buy those.
 But you can reuse the cover around 4 times if it isn’t soiled so this can be a really cost effective system.